tulde23/dependous/Readme.md

 # Dependous
 *A lightweight cross platform dependency scanning library*

+Pronounced *dee-pend-us*,
-Dependous grants you the power to insepct a collection of .NET assemblies and extract types implementing specific interfaces.
+Dependous grants you the power to inspect a collection of .NET assemblies and extract types implementing specific interfaces.
 That's it.
 Simple and easy.

-Dependous eliminates the need to explictly describe  different types of dependencies you wish to locate.
+Dependous eliminates the need to explicitly describe  different types of dependencies you wish to locate.
 Instead Dependeous allows you define your dependencies as you develop your classes with a "think about it once and forget about it" approach by employing discovery interfaces.

 A discovery interface can be any .NET interface.
-Dependous implements three intefaces that are specific to IOC container lifetime management.
+Dependous implements five interfaces that are specific to IOC container lifetime management.

 **ITransientDependency**
 Designates an implementor as a discoverable dependency and asserts it's lifetime management should be transient.